AimeTPGM/OfficerBossProject/Readme.md

 1. copy and paste this project to somewhere else before developing and testing, or

-2. use another database path while running mongodb
+2. use another database path while running mongodb, or

 3. just follow the instruction but before push to github, you have to delete ~/AllServices/data and create an empty folder named data then push